-- Lead Members will meet with the Governance Board quarterly to receive an update on progress and outcomes. - Lead Members will receive regular briefings from their Directors of Children's Services. - Corporate Parenting Boards will receive updates on the progress and outcomes of the RAA. - Scrutiny panels will have oversight of the RAA as appropriate.
+- Lead Members will meet with the Governance Board twice yearly to receive an update on progress and outcomes. - Lead Members will receive regular briefings from their Directors of Children's Services. - Corporate Parenting Boards will receive updates on the progress and outcomes of the RAA. - Scrutiny panels will have oversight of the RAA as appropriate.

-The Operation Leadership Meeting (OLM) will be held on a 6 weekly basis and required membership is the strategic lead for adoption in each local authority and a representative from ARC.
+The Operation Leadership Meeting (OLM) will be held on an 8 weekly basis and required membership is the strategic lead for adoption in each local authority and the communications and Marketing Manager

-Invitations will be extended to others for example, IT, Performance, Communications and Marketing Officer as per agenda.
+Invitations will be extended to others for example, IT, Performance, per agenda.

-The Senior Leadership Team (SLT) will meet on a 4 weekly basis and required membership is the Adoption Manager from each spoke and the Communications and Marketing Officer.
+The Senior Leadership Team (SLT) will meet on a 6 weekly basis and required membership are the Adoption Managers from each spoke and the Communications and Marketing Manager.
 The meeting will be chaired by the Head of Service.
-It will operate within its functions as described on page 10.